nwheels-io/NWheels/README.md

 - **Kinds of applications**:
   - Multi-tier systems consisting of UI apps, microservices, and databases
-  - Web/RESTful API backends
+  - API backends and high-throughput low-latency data processing middleware, optionally based on in-memory data/actor grids
-  - High throughput, low latency data processing middleware
   - B2B integration solutions
-  - Actor/data grids
-  - Standalone UI apps that embed business logic and/or allow peer-to-peer communication
+  - Fat standalone or peer-to-peer UI apps that include business logic
   - Any combination of the above

 - **Runtime environments**
-  - Servers will run on Linux, Windows, or macOS.
+  - Servers will run on Linux, Windows, any macOS.
 Any compatible IaaS/CaaS cloud, hybrid, and on-premises deployments will be supported.
-  - UI will run as native mobile apps, web single-page apps, desktop apps on Linux/Windows/macOS
-  - UI through IVR, SmartTV, and IoT platforms will be supported
+  - UI will run as native mobile apps, web single-page apps, desktop apps on Linux/Windows/macOS; UI on top of IVR, SmartTV, and IoT platforms will be supported.

 - **Scalability and high availability**
   - Scalable, fault-tolerant, containerized, microservice- and lambda-based architectures.
-  - Elastic scalability and high availability with zero-downtime deployments
-  - Health monitoring, self-healing environments, and support of cross-zone and cross-cloud-vendor DR environments for mission-critical systems
+  - Elastic scalability and high availability with zero-downtime deployments; cross-zone and cross-cloud-vendor DR environments will be supported for mission-critical systems.

 - **Extensibility**: NWheels is extensible all the way; we welcome contributions by the community
   - Technology stack adapters: new adapter modules can be developed to support more technology stacks